znsio/specmatic-documentation/documentation/service_virtualisation.md

     Then status 200
 ```

-Create a directory named customer_data, and put this stub in it:
+Create a directory named customer_examples, and put this stub in it:

 ```json
 // filename: new_customer.json